-Figure 4 The numbering of SST and its alignment with the PXL
+Figure 4 The numbering of SST and its alignment with the PXL.
+This is an East-view of the configuration.

 IST

 The IST has a similar structure to SST (a single layer, wafer/ladder based detector) and, independent of the relative fine tuning of their ladders, the overall number scheme would be the same, e.g. a West-view ladder number etc. The IST consists of 24 ladders, exactly twice the number of TPC sectors (12).
 Each ladder will have 6 sensors readout by 6 APV chips each.
 Each sensor is a pad detector with 12 columns and 64 rows with the columns along the z-direction.